Burchonator/instagram-follow-statistics/README.md

+NOTE 7/11/23: I don't know whether this works anymore since I added the gui.
+Last time I made changes was mid this year.
+I'm uploading what I have made to add to my portfolio.

+I will improve this in the future.

 # instagram-follow-statistics

 This python script scrapes your profile's followers and following and then shows you who mutually follows you, who you don't follow back, and who doesn't follow you back.